Adrian-Herrera-3/EV-Market-Analysis/README.md

+# EV Market Analysis
-# EV-Market-Analysis
+# Project Overview

-End-to-end EV market analytics project using Python, Pandas, SQLite, SQL, and Power BI.
-This project includes ETL data cleaning pipelines, analytical SQL views, KPI reporting, and an interactive dashboard designed to analyze EV brand performance, revenue trends, vehicle efficiency, and market segmentation.
+This project is an end-to-end EV market analytics solution designed to analyze electric vehicle industry trends using Python, SQLite, SQL, and Power BI.
+The workflow demonstrates a complete analytics pipeline from raw data ingestion and cleaning to database modeling, analytical querying, and dashboard visualization.

+The project focuses on transforming raw EV market data into actionable business insights related to:

+Manufacturer performance
+Revenue generation
+Vehicle efficiency
+Market segmentation
+Customer satisfaction trends
+Pricing and sales analysis